Military & Veteran Admission

-To Veterans, Active duty personnel and Reservists in the U.S. Armed Forces, their spouse and their adult dependents (at least 22 years old at the time of acceptance) are eligible for a 25% tuition discount on certain undergraduate and graduate programs at Marist College.
+To Veterans, Active duty personnel, Reservists, and employees working on U.S. military bases, their spouse and their adult dependents (at least 22 years old at the time of acceptance) are eligible for a 25% tuition discount on certain undergraduate and graduate programs at Marist College.
 Please contact the Office of Student Financial Services for details.

 Montgomery GI Bill® (MGIB)

 Marist College is approved for all chapters of the MGIB.
 Eligible students must complete the VA's Application for Benefits form.
 This form, along with the student's DD-214 if available and the Certificate of Eligibilty, must be submitted to the Marist College Registrar's Office.
 Students must also complete and submit to the Registrar’s Office the Veteran Benefit Registration Form

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill.

 Eligible students can use the Post-9/11 GI Bill® at Marist.
 Students who are interested in using this benefit must first take the following two steps through the Department of Veteran Affairs:

 - If you are eligible for the MGIB and if you qualify for the Post-9/11 GI Bill®, you must make an irrevocable election to receive benefits under the Post-9/11 GI Bill® through the VA's Application for Benefits form; and